► The best EVs to buy used in 2021

 As concerns about emissions continued to grow, however, so did the supply and demand of electric cars – spurred on by new technologies, new partnerships, new models and rapidly improving infrastructure.
 Our sister site Parkers' Cars For Sale listings have more than 1100 used EVs for sale at time of writing.

-Sales figures alone aptly demonstrate the rising interest in electric cars; so far in 2019, sales of pure electric vehicles more than tripled compared with last year.
+Sales figures alone aptly demonstrate the rising interest in electric cars; in, sales of pure electric vehicles more than tripled compared with last year.
 Battery electric vehicles now account for 4% of new car sales - up from a minuscule 0.6% of the market a little over a year ago, and that number will only grow as time marches on.

 Ever-increasing sales of new EVs means that, usefully, there is now a far wider range of all-electric hatchbacks, SUVs and saloons available on the used market.
 So, if you’re thinking about taking the plunge, here are our best used electric car recommendations, with something for all budgets and shopping lists.

 Further electric car reading

 Why are electric cars so expensive?

 According to the latest findings from the Auto Trader Retail Price Index, most types of used cars’ average prices are slowing in growth while the average asking prices of electric vehicles (EVs) are jumping the trend, growing at a rate of 11%.
 The average asking price for an electric vehicle is £23,361 – by far the highest out of all other types of powertrains.

 'When it comes to low-emission vehicles, the industry is facing a Catch-22 situation,' said Karolina Edwards-Smajda, Auto Trader’s director of commercial products.
 'The growing appetite of AFVs [alternative fuel vehicles] offer the industry a great opportunity for growth, but for mass adoption, the average price needs to be more accessible to more people.
 However, with so few vehicles in the market, even second-hand cars are being pushed out of financial reach for most consumers.'